NeeRaj556/Laravel-StarterKit-RestApi/README.md

 # Laravel Starter Kit - Authentication and CRUD Repository

-A ready-to-use Laravel starter kit featuring authentication, and a base CRUD repository.
+A ready-to-use Laravel starter kit featuring authentication and a base CRUD repository.
 This package is designed to save time and effort by providing a robust foundation for any Laravel-based API application.

 ---